 What is the Code of Conduct?

-Safety of all participants is one of our highest priorities.
+The safety of all event participants is one of our highest priorities.
 Please do not block access to doorways or create congestion in high traffic areas as this could pose a safety issue for yourself and others.
-We have designated seating areas for people who want some time to relax, we encourage you to use them and are happy to direct you to them if you need help finding them.
+There are multiple designated seating areas for people who want some time to relax or in need of a quiet space, we encourage you to use them and our event crew are happy to direct you to them if you need help finding them.

-Please abide by all Canadian laws while at the Science Centre and in event space.
-Do not bring any illegal items with you into the Science Centre.
-If you have legal restrictions that prohibit you from entering the Science Centre and/or event space, please do not attempt to attend the event as we may be forced to have you escorted out by security.
+Please abide by all Canadian laws while at the Japanese Canadian Cultural Centre and in event space.
+Do not bring any illegal items with you into the Japanese Canadian Cultural Centre.
+If you have legal restrictions that prohibit you from entering the Japanese Canadian Cultural Centre and/or event space, please do not attempt to attend the event as we may be forced to have you escorted out by security or notify the appropriate authorities.

 Any person banned from the event will not be permitted to enter event space.
-If a person banned from the event causes disruption in the Science Centre, we reserve the right to request security escort you out of the facility.
+If a person banned from the event causes disruption in the Japanese Canadian Cultural Centre, we reserve the right to request security escort you out of the facility and/or to contact local authorities.

 Disobeying other rules stated on this page may also result in removal without a refund.
-Anyone who is overly disruptive to the event or participants of the event may be asked to leave or ejected from event space without a refund.
+Anyone who is overly disruptive to the event or participants of the event may be asked to leave or ejected from event space without a refund, at the discretion of upper management.
 We reserve the right to remove anyone we consider to be too disruptive to the event to participate.

 What is the Accessibility Policy?

-If you have a disability that requires having an attendant to assist you, the attendant will be admitted free to the convention and exhibits.
-Please discuss your request for any accommodations with us in advance via email or be prepared to discuss your request for any accommodations in person to our registration manager.
-We endeavour to accommodate all reasonable requests.
+If you have a disability that requires having a support worker to assist you, the support worker will be admitted free to the convention.
+Please discuss your request for any accommodations with us in advance via email or be prepared to discuss your request for any accommodations in person to our registration manager or the operations manager.
+We endeavour to accommodate all reasonable requests to the best of our ability.
+Per Canadian law, we only require details on your requested accommodation and you are not required to specify your disability to anyone at the event if you are not comfortable doing so.

-The Ontario Science Centre is a fully accessible venue.
+The Japanese Canadian Cultural Centre is a fully accessible venue.
 Participants in Pretty Heroes and the Toronto Sailor Moon Celebration who require the access of elevators can use the elevator near the main entrance to travel between the levels of the event.
-Attendees are asked to give priority access to participants with mobility aids or strollers.
-In the event that this elevator is malfunctioning and you need to use an elevator, please request an escort from Science Centre staff to a secondary elevator and they will assist you with directions or with someone who will lead the way.
+All attendees are asked to give priority access to participants with mobility aids or strollers.
+In the event that the elevator is malfunctioning and you need to use an elevator, please request assistance from convention staff so that we may work with the JCCC to rectify the situation as soon as possible or provide an acceptable temporary solution, such as a secondary elevator that is available as a backup in the event the main elevator malfunctions.

-The floor plan of the event is designed to be accommodating for mobility aids and strollers, please note that some of the depictions on the floor plan may not be exact and select items may be moved as needed to better accommodate for accessibility than shown.
-Participants using wheelchairs will be able to sit along aisles in panel rooms and any attendant may use the seat next to them.
+The floor plan of the event is designed to be accommodating for mobility aids and strollers used by attendees.
+Please note that some of the depictions on the floor plan may not be exact and select items may be moved as needed to better accommodate for accessibility than shown.
+Participants using wheelchairs will be able to sit along select aisles in panel rooms and any attendant may use the seat next to them.
 If you need assistance finding appropriate seating as/for a person with a disability and/or an attendant, please ask our convention crew to help you.
+Our convention crew can temporarily remove chairs in programming rooms to accommodate a wheelchair as needed.

 All pathways in the event space should be able to accommodate a minimum of one wheelchair width, depending on how many people are in the general vicinity.
 If you have difficulty accessing any areas, please request assistance from a member of our convention crew.